-Astonishing Sand Sculpting By World Renowned Artist Ray Villafane
+Astonishing Sand Sculpture on Display until August By World Renowned Artist Ray Villafane!

 Ray also creates the Carefree Pumpkin Garden in October for the Town.
 Over 50,000 people visited the 2016 exhibition with major media outlets traveling the country to see his unparalleled work.

 In Spring of 2016, world renowned sculptor, Ray Villafane, made an impact on the sand sculpting community, creating an award winning larger-than-life 24 ton sand sculpture of an elephant out of silt sourced from the bottom of the Salt River in Arizona.
 His masterpiece took 14 days to complete and was on display in the Sanderson Lincoln Pavilion through the summer of 2016.